Your e-mail address is kept private and you can unsubscribe anytime.

 Try empathizing

-Empathy is a highly useful, but underutilized, tool.
-To empathize means to try and understand another person’s situation and feelings from their perspective.
+Empathy is a highly useful but underutilized, tool.
+To empathize means to try to understand another person’s situation and feelings from their perspective.
 Think about what it’s like to be your child and try to feel what they might be feeling.
 Imagine you are your child’s age.
 Your well-being is completely in the hands of your parents.
 You are financially dependent on them and, whether you show it or not, you have an extremely strong emotional connection to them.
 You want their approval, but you also want to try things out on your own – and sometimes these two things don’t work well together.
 You are in an inferior position.
 How would you feel if your parents spoke to you gently, but firmly?
 How would you feel if your parents yelled at you?
 When you make mistakes, try new things, or test your boundaries, how would you feel if they hit you in response?

 Focus on feelings